brunosan/brunosan.eu/index.md

 search_omit: false
 ---

-PhD Astrophysics and rocket scientist.
-Ironman.
-Formerly Innovation leader at the World Bank, Chief Scientist at Mapbox, and VP Social Impact at Satellogic.
-Dreamer.
-Board member at Volt Europa.
-Providing Science advise to international clients with [impact science .dev](http://impactscience.dev)
+Principal Scientist at Microsoft ["AI for Earth"](https://www.microsoft.com/en-us/ai/ai-for-earth), building the "Planetary Computer".

-Young Global Leader of the World Economic Forum, Mirzayan Science Policy Fellow of the US National Academies of Sciences, Economic Leader according to the Choiseul Institute.
+Impact Scientist.
+By training PhD in Astrophysics, rocket scientist by postdoc.
+Bruno has led Big Data innovation at the World Bank Innovation Labs, served as VP Social Impact at the satellite company Satellogic and Chief Scientist at Mapbox.
+Bruno has published the book ["Impact Science"](https://www.amazon.com/gp/product/B07SN1L4L2/ref=dbs_a_def_rwt_bibl_vppi_i1) on the role of science and research for social and environmental Impact.
+He was awarded Mirzayan Science Policy Fellow of the US National Academies of Science and a Young Global Leader of the World Economic Forum.

 From Asturias (Spain).
 Digital nomad since 2015, mostly in Europe and the USA; with the proud inclusion of Bhutan and the Balkans.

-See below for contact info, and [here about my work](/work).
+See below for contact info, and [here about my previous work](/work).